rhiga2/notes/computer-science/algorithms/recursion.md

 \end{aligned}
 ```
 * Thus runtime is $O(n\log n)$

+## QuickSort
+1. Choose a pivot in the array.
+This can be any value.
+2. Partition the array so that values lt pivot are left of it and values gt pivot are right of it.
+3. Recursively partition values left of pivot
+4. Recurisvely partition values right of pivot
+* Worst case: we choose the min or max val to be pivot.
+* Best case: we choose median to be pivot.
+* Assuming best case our runtime is same as mergesort $O(n \log n)$

 ## Master's Theorem
 * Given a recursive runtime of the form.
 We can generalize the runtime.